jimbuck/pipeline-components/README.md

 ### 🎯 Areas We Need Help With

-- 🚧 **GitHub Actions Support**: Help us build the GitHub Actions renderer
+- 🚧 **GitHub Actions Support**: Help us expand the GitHub Actions renderer
 - 📚 **Documentation**: More examples and tutorials
 - 🧪 **Testing**: Edge cases and complex scenarios
 - 🎨 **Component Library**: More built-in reusable components